dogshoes/gotenna-notes/README.md

 [000095-00
 ```

 How can we read this diag block?
 Is there wear leveling in place or does this block just get constantly overwritten?
+Diag block is always 433 and 434 on my goTenna.

 ```